Long-ranged spectral correlations in eigenstate phases: Numerical study of physical models

 \subsection{Summary of results}

-he SFF for all three models [\cref{eq:Hamiltonian,eq:Floquet unitary,eq:H_QP}] is shown in the three columns of \cref{fig:SFF_numerics} from left to right, labelled (D), (F) and (Q) respectively.
+The SFF for all three models [\cref{eq:Hamiltonian,eq:Floquet unitary,eq:H_QP}] is shown in the three columns of \cref{fig:SFF_numerics} from left to right, labeled (D), (F) and (Q) respectively.
 The SFF for disordered spin chain model [\cref{eq:Hamiltonian}] was studied in \cite{PrakashPixleyKulkarni_MBL_SFF_2021_PhysRevResearch.3.L012019} where it was verified that the numerical results match the analytical expressions very well.
 We reproduce the plots in \cref{fig:SFF_numerics} (left column) for completeness.
-T For small values of $N$, we see in \cref{fig:SFF_numerics} that the SFF expressions \cref{eq:SFF_Poisson,eq:SFF_Chaos} match the data well deep in the MBL and ergodic phases respectively.
+For small values of $N$, we see in \cref{fig:SFF_numerics} that the SFF expressions \cref{eq:SFF_Poisson,eq:SFF_Chaos} match the data well deep in the MBL and ergodic phases, respectively.
 The power-law scaling form deep in the MBL phase is also verified in \cref{fig:SFF_numerics}.
-The DOG for all three models are shown in \cref{fig:DOG}.
+The DOGs for all three models are shown in \cref{fig:DOG}.
 We see that deep in the MBL and ergodic phases, the analytical expressions \cref{eq:chi_poisson1,eq:chi_RMT} describe the DOG well.
-Finally, in \cref{fig:r_chi0} (bottom row), we show the utility of the density of zero gaps $N \chi(0,N)$ in estimating the critical disorder strength corresponding to the MBL to ergodic transition using the location where the curves for various system sizes cross.
-Moreover, we see that it agrees well with the same obtained from the adjacent gap ratio in \cref{fig:r_chi0} (top row).
+Finally, in \cref{fig:r_chi0} (bottom row), we show the utility of the density of zero gaps $N \chi(0,N)$ to estimate the critical disorder strength corresponding to the MBL to ergodic transition using the location where the curves for various sizes of the system cross.
+Moreover, we see that it agrees well with the same result obtained from the adjacent gap ratio in \cref{fig:r_chi0} (top row).

-For spin chain with quasi-periodic local field [\cref{eq:H_QP}], we observe certain finite-size oscillatory features in the SFF, DOG and also in the density of states (DOS) as shown in \cref{fig:QP_oscillations} which are not removed by increasing the number of samples the data is averaged over.
-However, the amplitude of oscillations reduces with increase in system size as seen in \cref{fig:QP_oscillations}.
-We postulate that these finite-size oscillations have an origin in the quasi-periodic nature of on-site detuning.
+For the spin chain with a quasiperiodic local field [\cref{eq:H_QP}], we observe certain finite-size oscillatory features in the SFF, DOG and also in the density of states (DOS) as shown in \cref{fig:QP_oscillations} which are not removed by increasing the number of samples the data are averaged over.
+However, the amplitude of oscillations reduces with increasing system size as seen in \cref{fig:QP_oscillations}.
+We postulate that these finite-size oscillations have an origin in the quasiperiodic nature of on-site detuning.